What does it mean to ‘close the books’ in accounting

 How to close the books in 9 simple steps

 1. Update the general ledger: Many small scale businesses maintain account totals in different journals.
 For example, there may be separate accounting journals for cash inflow and outflow.
 These figures have to be updated on your general ledger accounts.

 2. Calculate general ledger totals: Work out the total for each account by adding up all your entries.
 This will give you preliminary ending balances.

-7. Generate financial statements: If your debits and credits are equal, then you can proceed and prepare your three year-end financial statements: the balance sheet, cash flow statement, and Profit and Loss statement.
+7. Generate financial statements: If your debits and credits are equal, you can proceed and prepare your three year-end financial statements: the balance sheet, cash flow statement, and profit and loss statement.
 These will help you understand your business financials.

-8. Finalise closing entries: Get your general legder ready for the next financial year by setting revenues and expenses to zero.
-In this step, the values of temporary accounts are shifted to a permanant account.
+8. Finalize closing entries: Get your general ledger ready for the next financial year by setting revenues and expenses to zero.
+In this step, the values of temporary accounts are shifted to a permanent account.

 9. Prepare a final trial balance: Once all revenue and expense accounts have been marked as zero, the trial balance will contain only numbers from the balance sheet.
-Check if total debits is equal to total credits.
+Check if your total debits equal your total credits.

-Closing your books can be done during the month-end or year-end depending on your business strategy.
-Experts in the field, especially accountants, advice that reconciling your accounts and generating reports every month can help you track your business performance efficiently while keeping your finances updated.
-You can do all of this and more, with ease, when there is an online accounting software in place.
+Closing your books can be done during the month end or year-end depending on your business strategy.
+Experts in the field, especially accountants, advise reconciling your accounts and generating reports every month to help you track your business performance efficiently while keeping your finances updated.
+You can do all of this and more, with ease, when a cloud accounting software is in place.